Quantitative Language Automata: Applications of Language Automata

 \section{Applications of Language Automata}

-While QWAs describe system specifications \emph{per execution}, QLAs describe \emph{system-wide} specifications.
-We show several applications of QLAs for specifying quantitative hyperproperties.
-Notice that QLAs are an \emph{operational} specification language---their underlying word automata serve as part of the specification itself.
+QWAs describe quantitative specifications \emph{per execution}, whereas QLAs describe \emph{system-wide} quantitative specifications.
+Below we illustrate several applications of QLAs for specifying quantitative hyperproperties.
+Notice that QLAs are an \emph{operational} specification language: the underlying word automaton is part of the specification itself.